Shingle Roofing Icon

 Newark Frequently Asked Roofing Questions

-Q:How long does a full roof replacement take in Newark?
+Q:How long does a roof replacement take?

 Communities We Serve from Newark

 For roof replacement, repair, and gutter work throughout Newark, call Platinum Home Exteriors at (330) 275-0935.
+We service the entire Licking County area, see our roofing services in Licking County.

 Mary Ann, OH Marne, OH